HarishKumar097/test-package/docs/Media/ManageMedia.md

 # Method: updateMediaAsset()

-The `updateMediaAsset` method allows you to update metadata or other properties of a specific media asset.
-You must provide the `mediaId` of the asset you wish to update, along with the metadata or other fields to be updated.
+The `updateMediaAsset` method lets you update a media asset's metadata by providing its `mediaId`.

 ### Parameters Details: